danielpowney/badgearoo/readme.txt

 9. BuddyPress member tab showing badges and points assigned to member.
 You can change the settings to show assignments in the member header instead.

 == Changelog ==

+= 1.0.13 (16/07/2016) =
+* Bug: Fixed pagination with filters on assignments page
+* Bug: Fixed user action for publishing a BuddyPress activity not being recorded
+* Bug: Fixed db charset collate not sing WP config
+* New: Added new action for BuddyPress post updates since publishing a new activity post does not seem to register for updates

 = 1.0.12 (05/04/2016) =
 * Bug: Removed deprecated jQuery disableSelection() to steps causing issues in some browsers